Book Cover

 "Shrinking capacity additions and drought-driven volatility"

-The global hydropower market faces slowing momentum, with 67 % decline in five-year average capacity additions in 2023—from ~32 GW in 2022 to 13 GW.
+The global hydropower market faces slowing momentum, with 67 % decline in five-year average capacity additions in 2023 from 32 GW in 2022 to 13 GW.
 China, once responsible for half of new capacity, added only 530 MW.
 Extreme drought caused 5 % global generation dips, and Canada reversed a 30 % export surplus, moving to net importer due to reduced hydropower.
 These environmental stressors, combined with long permitting and infrastructure timelines, severely restrict near-term expansion and risk infrastructure resilience.

 OPPORTUNITY